Open Field Agency

 City of Sydney

 Who decides how public space is made?
 Who is ‘the public' it is made for?
 Could the many different publics who are connected to a place come together and share in its making?

 This project aims to bring together the voices of local residents, community organisations, traditional owners, businesses, property developers, land owners, local government, planners, architects and artists to help shape a new public space.
 A public space which we hope will be useful, beautiful and unique.

-We are working with the City of Sydney through it’s public art program, City Art, to develop a conceptual framework for the public areas of the Danks Street South Precinct in Waterloo, Sydney.
+We have been commission by the City of Sydney through it’s public art program, City Art, to develop a conceptual framework for the public areas of the Danks Street South Precinct in Waterloo, Sydney.

 This innovative approach initiated by City Art, invites socially engaged artists, working in conversation with the community, into the early stages of the public domain planning and design process.
 Working in this way, as part of a collaborative planning and design team, seeks to ensure the public domain incorporates not only the artistic vision of public artists but also the needs and desires of the community.

 The Danks Street South precinct is an area of Waterloo bordered by Danks, Young, McEvoy and Bourke Streets.
 The site is most easily identified by the large concrete open field surrounding the Sydney Water Pumping Station and Valve House still in operation in the south-eastern corner of the precinct.
 In addition to this many existing commercial and industrial buildings are still in use at the precinct’s northern end.

 Like a lot of places in the area, this place about to change.
 A lot of new buildings will be built, mostly this will be private space, places where people will live or work: houses, shops and offices.
 But for the first time in generations, part of this site will be open to everyone.
 A place that is not for sale or for rent.
 A place anyone can go.
 A public place.